mounicasirineni/pm-intelligence-digest/README.md

 ## Stack

-- Python 3.12, Flask
+- Python 3.12.8, Flask, Jinja2
-- Anthropic Claude Sonnet (synthesis), Claude Haiku (evaluation)
+- Anthropic Claude Sonnet 4.5 (summarizer + synthesizer), Claude Haiku 4.5 (evaluator / LLM-as-judge)
-- feedparser for RSS/podcast ingestion
+- `feedparser` for RSS/podcast ingestion
-- APScheduler for the daily cron
+- APScheduler for the daily cron, `pytz` for timezone-aware scheduling
-- SQLite for digest + eval persistence (one row per day, keyed by date)
+- SQLite for digest + eval persistence (one row per day in each of `digests` and `evals`, keyed by date)
-- Jinja2 templates for the editorial frontend
+- `httpx` for the out-of-band feed health checker (`validate_sources.py`)
-- Railway for deployment, with a mounted volume for SQLite persistence
+- Railway for deployment, with a mounted volume so SQLite survives deploys
 - Nixpacks pinned to Python 3.12.8 (3.13 free-threaded builds break `mise` on Railway)

 ## Live demo